iqbalyarkhan/old-website/content/2020-05-15--Data-System-Design.md

 If single leader goes down, new writes/updates need to be halted and a new leader has to be elected before accepting new writes/updates.
 With multi-leader, if a leader goes down, other centers can continue to operate and the down leader can catch up once it is back.

 ### Multi-Leader: Cons
 In single leader, since all writes go to one leader, there's always just a single source of truth.
 If 2 clients try to write at the same time, one client would have to wait until the other is done.
 With multi-leader, that is not the case: there can be write conflicts.

-To resolve for write conflicts, there're a bunch of different techniques: last write wins, merger of writes, ask user to resolve conflicts etc.
+To resolve for write conflicts, there're a few different techniques: last write wins, merger of writes, ask user to resolve conflicts etc.

 **If your setup requires low latency high availability for geographically dispersed users, multi-leader configuration is the way to go.**